Phyllis Barry: Career

 Barry trained as a dancer in a John Tiller troupe.
 In August 1923, when she was 12, her mother brought her to Australia, where she was known as Phyllis du Barry.
 By September, she was the lead dancer in a cabaret troupe at the Wentworth Cafe, until May 1925, when she made her first film, Painted Daughters.
 Engagements followed with the Frances Scully Pony Ballet and as a dancer at the Ambassadors' Club.
 In July 1926, she joined the Fuller Brothers, touring with Chefalo and Palmer, the Moon and Morris Revue Company and the Zig Zag Revue Company.
 Her second film, Sunrise, was made in 1926.
 In 1927, she appeared as a specialty dancer in the musicals No, No, Nanette and Gershwin's Lady Be Good, both starring Elsie Prince.
 She then joined the Jim Gerald Revue Company.

 Her mother was an accomplished dress designer, both for the Empire Theatre in Sydney and on her own account, under the name "Madame du Barry."
 In February 1928, her mother married Jim Gerald's brother, Lance Vane.
 In March, Phyllis accompanied her newly acquired uncle and aunt, Jim Gerald and Essie Jennings, on an extensive tour of America, returning in November.
 On her return, Phyllis remained with Jim Gerald's company, then other Fullers' companies, until April 1929, when she joined the cast of Rio Rita, starring Gladys Moncrieff, as a dancer.

 In March 1930, Phyllis went to America and, under the name of Phyllis du Barry, toured the coast with the Fanchon and Marco Company.
-After arriving in Hollywood, she was given a film part when director King Vidor selected Barry to co-star as "the other woman" in the 1932 Samuel Goldwyn film Cynara opposite Ronald Coleman and Kay Francis.
-In 1933, she starred alongside Buster Keaton and Jimmy Durante in the comedy What!
-No Beer? for MGM.
-Her career did not include other major productions.
+After arriving in Hollywood, she was given a film part when director King Vidor selected Barry to co-star as "the other woman" in the 1932 Samuel Goldwyn film Cynara opposite Ronald Colman and Kay Francis.

-Modern viewers will remember Barry for her role as a foreign spy who seduces Curly Howard in the Three Stooges short subject Three Little Sew and Sews.
-Other films include The Prince and the Pauper, One Rainy Afternoon, Blind Adventure, and Laurel and Hardy's Bonnie Scotland.
+Phyllis Barry enjoyed a brief vogue as an exotic foil for movie comedians.
+In 1933 she starred alongside Buster Keaton and Jimmy Durante in the comedy What!
+No Beer? for MGM, and opposite Wheeler & Woolsey in Diplomaniacs for RKO Radio.
+She reunited with Wheeler & Woolsey the next year in Hips, Hips, Hooray!

+Her fortunes fell after 1934, when she was no longer signed for co-starring or featured roles.
+She began accepting small character roles in British-themed features, such as Bonnie Scotland (with Laurel & Hardy, although she shared no scenes with the stars), The Prince and the Pauper, Bulldog Drummond Comes Back, and Step Lively, Jeeves!
+She also worked in less prestigious short subjects.
+She actually starred in a single Hal Roach comedy short, The Infernal Triangle, and worked in Columbia's two-reel comedies with Charley Chase and The Three Stooges.
+(Modern viewers will remember Barry as the international spy who seduces Curly Howard in Three Little Sew and Sews.)

+Personal life

-Barry married the vaudevillian Abner Nordlund in March 1932, divorcing him in April 1934, then shortly after married the painter/decorator Gilbert M. Caldwell, living in West Hollywood.
+Phyllis Barry married vaudevillian Abner Nordlund in March 1932, divorcing him in April 1934.
+Shortly thereafter she married painter/decorator Gilbert M. Caldwell, living in West Hollywood.
 Her mother had joined her in America in July 1930, and lived with the couple.

-Death

-Barry died of barbiturate poisoning caused by the ingestion of phenobarbital on 1 July 1954.